flowdock/api-docs/docs/production-integrations.md

 }
 ```

 The most important fields are listed below.
-For full reference on fields and different message types, see the [messages documentation](messages#/thread-messages).
+For a full reference on fields and different message types, see the [messages documentation](messages#/thread-messages).

 | Name          | Description  |
 | ------------- | ------------ |